Drinking water wells

 About a tip: tap e.
 V.

 a tip: tap e.
-V. is a non-profit association that campaigns for tap water as a healthy drink and a socially just, climate and environmentally friendly alternative to bottled water and soft drinks.
+V. (English: a tip: tap water) is a non-profit association that promotes tap water as a healthy drink and a socially just, climate-friendly, and environmentally friendly alternative to bottled water and sweetened beverages.
 The association works nationwide to raise awareness of the benefits of tap water.
-These are: Resource and emission savings, high quality due to the Drinking Water Ordinance, financial relief and no transportation costs for consumers*.
-The association wants to
+These include: resource and emission savings, high quality thanks to drinking water regulations, financial relief, and no transport costs for consumers.
+The association wants

-improve access to free drinking water across the board in public spaces and in all areas of social life.
-The aim is a water transition, i.e. less plastic waste, less CO₂ and better access to tap water for everyone.
+to improveaccess to free drinking waterthroughout public spaces and in all areas of social life.
+The goal is a water revolution, i.e., less plastic waste, less CO₂, and better access to tap water for everyone.

 Want to know